Accounting Schools in Michigan

 Baker College

-Baker College offers a Bachelor of Science (BS) in Accounting degree that can be completed on campus or entirely online.
-Students first complete general education courses and fundamental business courses before beginning accounting classes such as Cost Accounting, Payroll Accounting, Auditing, Systems, and Controls, and Forensic Accounting.
-The program balances this classroom learning with hands-on applications, including class projects and real-world accounting examples.
+Baker College offers an IACBE-accredited Bachelor of Business Administration (BBA) in Accounting degree that can be completed online or in an online live format.
+Students complete coursework in general education and fundamental business in addition to accounting classes such as Cost Accounting; Business Law; Governmental and Nonprofit Accounting; and Forensic Accounting.
+While accounting-specific courses are only available online, undergraduates can complete a number of their general education courses on campus or online.
 In addition to accounting fundamentals, students also learn leadership, communication, and problem-solving skills.
-Graduates from Baker College are prepared for further study in the accounting field or careers in private, managerial, and public and governmental accounting.
+Graduates from Baker College are prepared for further study in the accounting field or careers in private, managerial, public, and governmental accounting.

 Wayne State University

-Wayne State University’s Mike Ilitch School of Business offers a Master of Science in Accounting (MSA) degree that can be completed partially online.
+Wayne State University’s (WSU) Mike Ilitch School of Business offers a Master of Science in Accounting (MSA) degree that can be completed partially online.
 This program is designed for students with undergraduate degrees in business or accounting who are interested in careers in public accounting.
 Students take core courses such as Managerial Accounting, Governmental and Not-for-Profit Accounting, Internal Auditing, and Business Entities.
-All of these courses are offered at Wayne State’s main campus in Midtown Detroit, but others are offered online or at WSU satellite campuses.
-Students can choose from three optional concentrations, including professional accounting, financial reporting and auditing, and taxation.
-After completing this program, graduates should have the required 150 semester hours and knowledge base to sit for the CPA examination and apply for licensure.
+All of these courses are offered at WSU’s main campus in Midtown Detroit, and some are offered online or at WSU satellite campuses.
+Students can choose from three optional concentrations; Professional Accounting; Financial Reporting and Auditing; and Taxation.
+After completing this program, graduates will have the required 150 semester hours and knowledge base to sit for the CPA examination and apply for licensure if desired.

 Michigan CPA Requirements

-To become a Certified Public Accountant in Michigan, individuals must complete a series of educational and licensure requirements.
-CPA candidates must have at least a bachelor’s degree from an accredited college of university, and an individual must have completed at least 150 semester hours of college education.
+To become a Certified Public Accountant (CPA) in Michigan, individuals must complete a series of educational and licensure requirements.
+CPA candidates must have at least a bachelor’s degree from an accredited college or university and at least 150 semester hours of college education.
 Next, CPA candidates must pass the Uniform CPA Examination, a four-part examination that covers accounting theory and practice.
 Finally, individuals must complete 2,000 hours of professional accounting experience through government, industry, or public accounting, and this work should be verified by a CPA.

 The large number of national corporations based in Michigan has consistently fueled a high demand for accountants and auditors within the state.
 In Detroit, large companies such as General Motors Company and Ally Financial Inc. offer numerous opportunities to recent graduates or career changers.
-Other large corporations based in Michigan include the Kellogg Company, Ford Motor Company and the Dow Chemical Company.
-For those interested in pursuing careers within private accounting firms, Michigan is home to offices such as Yeo & Yeo, Plante Moran, and Deloitte & Touche, and these firms may offer positions for accounting graduates.
-Detroit, Grand Rapids, and Troy are urban centers in the state, and these cities and more may provide many different opportunities for both accountants and auditors.
+Other large corporations based in Michigan include the Kellogg Company, Ford Motor Company, and the Dow Chemical Company.
+For those interested in pursuing careers within private accounting firms, Michigan is home to offices such as Yeo & Yeo, Plante Moran, and Deloitte Detroit, and these firms may offer positions for accounting graduates.
+Detroit, Grand Rapids, and Troy are urban centers in the state that may provide many opportunities for both accountants and auditors.

 Michigan Accounting Salary and Jobs by Metro Area